The Difference Between On-Page, Off-Page, and Technical SEO

 Schema Markup

-Schema markup or structured data is a type of code that communicates to search engines how to follow your website and what the data on your site means.
-Rember, Google isn’t patient, it has a lot to do, so good communication with search engines is key to getting you to rank higher.
+Schema markup or structured data is a type of code that communicates to Google how to follow your website and what the data on your site means.
+Rember, Google isn’t patient—it has a lot to do, so good communication with search engines is key to getting you to rank higher.

-Technical SEO also looks at how your site performs internationally, hreflang tags, and a host of their back-end issues such as canonicals robot text, core web vitals, and assesses how any Google update may affect your site’s overall health.
+Finally, technical SEO also looks at how your site performs internationally, hreflang tags, and a host of their back-end issues such as canonicals, robots.txt or the robots meta tag (which can block search engines), and redirect chains, and assesses how any Google update may affect your site’s overall technical optimization.

 What kind of SEO is best for your site?

-Easy and lazy answer.
-All of them, and this is true.
-A holistic SEO strategy will utilize all the strategies that affect your organic growth channels.
-However, sometimes it’s not realistic to focus on all three.
+The easy and lazy answer— all of them, and this is true.
+A holistic SEO strategy isn’t about on-page vs. off-page SEO.
+It should rely on all the strategies that affect your organic growth channels.
+But sometimes it’s not realistic to focus on all three.
 You may not have the expertise or the people to make a serious SEO- impact to grow your site’s organic channels.

 This is where a growth marketing agency like Tuff comes in.
 We’ll do a deep dive on your site and determine which SEO tactics will have the biggest impact on your business.
 We’ll determine if on-page, off-page, or technical SEO is going to improve your conversions and website rankings and then come up with a plan and help you execute.
 Each business model is different, so there is not a one-size fits all approach.
 If there was, SEO would be easy.
 However, with a partner like Tuff on your team, on-page, off-page, and technical SEO are a whole lot easier.